Carl Hau: Recognition

 The director Lupu Pick made the first film of the story.
 The film, released in 1925, was released initially only for adult viewing and was banned altogether in 1926.

 The story has been subject of film, theatre and novels for a hundred years.
 In 2019 the Baden Baden Theatre created a play based on Hau's own book.

 Family

 Lina and Carl had a daughter, Olga, born in 1903 in Washington.
 She was adopted following her mother's suicide and emigrated to the US in 1925.
+Olga renamed herself Ruth Dorothee Masters, later who later married Admiral Hyman G. Rickover.